Based in Wellington, New Zealand

 - Platforms - PC

-Leighton and Derek met in 2008 while working at Sidhe Interactive, a New Zealand based games studio.
-After leaving Sidhe, they once again worked together at Weta Digital in 2011 on everything from The Planet of the Apes to The Hobbit.
+Leighton, Andrew and Derek met in 2008 while working at Sidhe Interactive, a New Zealand based games studio.
+After leaving Sidhe, Leighton and Derek once again worked together at Weta Digital in 2011 on everything from The Planet of the Apes to The Hobbit.

 In 2012, they decided to make a game, and so Ashen was born.

-The two formed Aurora44 in September 2013.
-Shortly after, they quit their jobs to focus on bringing Ashen to life.
+Aurora44 was formed in September 2013.
+Shortly after, the three quit their jobs to focus on bringing Ashen to life.

 Yannick Gillain brings a wealth of animation experience to the team having animated on films such as The Hobbit and Iron Man 3.
 Yannick currently works at Weta Digital.

-In total, the team has racked up an assortment of credits, including AAA movies such as The Avengers and The Adventures of Tintin.
-Games credits include Halo 4, Guild Wars 2 and Gunpoint.
+In total, the team has racked up an assortment of credits, including AAA movies such as The Hobbit, The Avengers and The Adventures of Tintin.

 There are currently no trailers available for Aurora44.
 Check back later for more or contact us for specific requests!